History of the MRT (Singapore): Initial opening

 Nine more stations from Novena to Outram Park were officially opened 12 December 1987 by then Deputy Prime Minister Goh Chok Tong.
-These trains ran as a through service from one end to the other even though Tanjong Pagar and Outram Park were on the East West line.
+These trains ran as a through service from one end to the other even though Tanjong Pagar and Outram Park were on the East–West Line.

-On 12 March 1988, six more stations from Tiong Bahru to Clementi on the East West line were opened; trains now ran directly from Yio Chu Kang through the city to Clementi.
+On 12 March 1988, six more stations from Tiong Bahru to Clementi on the East–West Line were opened; trains now ran directly from Yio Chu Kang through the city to Clementi.
 On the same day, the system was officially launched by the late Mr Lee Kuan Yew, then Prime Minister of Singapore.

 Nearing completion

 The rest of the system opened rapidly in stages.
 On 6 July 1990, with the last station opened, the entire system was opened by President Wee Kim Wee.

 Subsequent expansions

 Woodlands Extension

 Less than a year after the completion of the MRT project, the government announced in February 1991, intentions to extend the system to Woodlands in the north of Singapore.
 Construction commenced in 1993, and the 16 km, 6 station elevated line was opened on 10 February 1996 at a total cost of S$1.2 billion.
-With this extension, the North South Line included the three stations on the former Choa Chu Kang Branch line (Jurong East, Bukit Batok, Bukit Gombak and Choa Chu Kang), forming a continuous line from Jurong East to Marina Bay.
+With this kind extension, the North–South Line included the three stations on the former Choa Chu Kang Branch line (Jurong East, Bukit Batok, Bukit Gombak and Choa Chu Kang), forming a continuous line from Jurong East to Marina Bay.

 The construction of the extension was not without political fallout.
-For a long time, the politicians representing residences in the North-East area of the island had been calling for the construction of a planned North East line.
+For a long time, the politicians representing residences in the North-East area of the island had been calling for the construction of a planned North East Line.
 The announcement of the Woodlands Extension led to protests especially from opposition members of parliament, in particular from Chiam See Tong and Low Thia Khiang, representatives of Potong Pasir and Hougang constituencies respectively, with both areas potentially benefiting from such a line.
-The opposition members accused the government of favouring the Woodlands Extension over the North East line due to opposition representation in the north-east area, arguing that there were far more residents in the north-east compared to the north, and questioned the rationale of building the Woodlands extension when the north was relatively undeveloped.
+The opposition members accused the government of favouring the Woodlands Extension over the North East Line due to opposition representation in the north-east area, arguing that there were far more residents in the north-east compared to the north, and questioned the rationale of building the Woodlands extension when the north was relatively undeveloped.